 - MegaMag Calmeze – High strength magnesium and additional nutrients, such as vitamin B6 to help support the nervous system and balance wellbeing, in a pleasant-tasting powder formula

 Phew!
 Luggage checked in!
 Passports checked!
 Time to think about some breakfast before you board the plane.
-UltraMeal is a great option at this point, especially if you’re feeling tense, as it’s easy to digest.
-Scoop a portion out into a shaker cup before you leave, so you can just add water once you’ve completed security checks.
-If you’d rather pick something up at the airport instead; go for a bircher muesli, fresh fruit and natural yoghurt or something egg-based.
-There’s a wider variety of options available at major airports nowadays so it is usually possible to find something healthy.
+There’s a much wider variety of options available at major airports nowadays so it is usually possible to find something relatively healthy.
+Go for a bircher muesli, berries and natural yoghurt, a small bottle of kefir and a bag of nuts or something egg-based.
 Make sure you drink plenty of water too, to stay hydrated.
-Avoid caffeine as this can dehydrate and disrupt your blood sugar levels, which may make you feel tired and jittery.
+Avoid overdosing on caffeinated drinks as these can dehydrate and disrupt your blood sugar levels, which may make you feel anxious, tired and jittery.

-- Compose LT – Fast-acting support for balance and harmony
+- Resilience – Fast-acting support for balance and harmony

 The only way to have a healthy lunch on a short-haul flight is to get organised and either buy it at the airport or prepare it yourself in advance.
 Some long-haul flights have marginally healthier options but it’s much better to be prepared so you’re not stuck with eating something you’d rather not.
 You can usually find a balanced salad at the airport; a Mediterranean mezze-type salad containing brightly coloured salad, hummus, falafel and quinoa, or perhaps a similarly-filled wrap.
 If you’ve not managed to prepare or find anything, UltraMeal is another good option here to keep you going.
 Eating a nutritious lunch like this or having a nutritious shake will keep you feeling alert, balanced and hydrated so that when you land you’re ready for the next step of the journey.

 Safely landed and ready for the next step of your journey.
 Water is really important at this point to keep hydrated.
 If you can find coconut water, that’s even better!
-An apple and a handful of nuts will keep you going now till you arrive at your destination.
+Keep an apple and a bag of nuts in your bag in case you need something to eat before you arrive at your destination.

 Making sure you stay hydrated and optimally nourished throughout your journey can have a huge impact on the start of your holiday.
 By approaching your journey in this way you are minimizing the stress on your body and reducing the chances of picking up holiday bugs too, so you can just relax and enjoy your time away.